Danny-Wilkins/Web_Dev_Spring_2017/Midterm/readme.md

 Probably the easiest to make but the hardest to fill up.
 Instead of Lorem Ipsum I put random crap just to make it look like hey here's what it would be like if I enjoyed writing at all.

 <h3>Contact</h3>
-Literally jut my email.
+Literally just my email.
 Nothing fancy.

 <h2>The Most Interesting Things</h2>
 <br>